ski3md/Didactic_Series/README.md

 This is an interactive, all-inclusive didactic educational experience for pathology residents on granulomatous diseases of the lung.
 The module is built using the ADDIE model of instructional design, providing not only a learning experience on the topic but also a meta-narrative on how the module itself was constructed.

+This project has been configured with Vite for a modern, fast development experience and easy deployment.

 ## Key Features

 -   **Interactive Case Studies**: Explore clinical scenarios with integrated Whole Slide Imaging (WSI) powered by OpenSeadragon.